Delivering the Primary Care Network (PCN) service specification on early cancer diagnosis 2022/23

 |Understanding your data:|

-Have a look at the e-RS referral data for your CCG (updated monthly) to understand if referral levels locally are returning to pre-Covid levels and/or which cancer types are still challenged.
+Have a look at the e-RS referral data for your local area (updated monthly) to understand if referral levels locally are returning to pre-Covid levels and/or which cancer types are still challenged.

 |Improving the quality of referrals:|

 |Encourage your practices to take the free Gateway C module ‘Improving the Quality of Your Referral’ which focuses on clinical decision making and safety netting, what patients want to know when a referral is made, and what information that should be included in the referral to reduce avoidable delays at secondary care.
 Read about the module.
 Go to the module.|

 |Access free CPD e-learning content to support you with the recognition and referral of suspected prostate cancers on Doctors.net.
 Complete the module here(link is external) or access a short message series here (link is external)(login required).|

 |Access CRUK ‘body’ infographic and interactive desk easel to support clinical decision making for suspected cancer.|

 |Encourage your practices to access the CRUK Safety Netting hub which includes a Summary Table, Flowchart, and Workbook and videos on how to use your clinical systems to embed safety netting.
 Facilitate discussion between your practices about their current safety netting processes and agree what best practice looks like and how you will collectively implement a consistent approach, including using the SNOMED codes for Safety Netting.|